xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-grafana/index.md

 There are no required settings, it should work out of the box if you deploy all of the charts together.
 The administrator credentials are created by the `shared-secrets` chart and the administrator username is set to `root`.
-Password for the root user can be extracted by the following command:
+Password for Grafana's root user can be extracted by the following command:

 ```shell
 kubectl get secret gitlab-grafana-initial-password -ojsonpath='{.data.password}' | base64 --decode ; echo